Superannuation: What you need to know as a young professional

 Old super accounts

 If you have old super accounts that you, or your employer haven’t contributed to recently, then your funds might have been transferred to the Australian Tax Office (ATO).
 Super funds that are being held by the ATO are not being invested, and are earning minimal returns, only CPI.
-According to the ATO, there was nearly $16 BILLION in lost or unclaimed super as at 30 June 2022.
+According to the ATO, there was nearly $16 billion in lost or unclaimed super as at 30 June 2023.

 Now some good news.
 It’s easy to search for old super accounts.
 And you can get your super organised in just a few minutes.